Henningzen/.emacs.d/README.md

 Feel free to clone or copy.
-Emacs is most recommendable, even though it can be very intrusive and dangerously addictive.
+Emacs is most recommendable, even though it can be very intrusive on your daily habits as well as dangerously addictive.

 ## Setup